staeco/vandelay/README.md

   - Timeout to establish the initial connection, defaults to five minutes
 - context - Optional `Object`
   - If specified, will be templated into the URL via [RFC6570](https://tools.ietf.org/html/rfc6570)
-- setup - Optional `Function` or `String`
-  - Asynchronous function, runs once before the request starts for each source.
-Receives `source` as an argument.
-  - If it a string, it will compile it and sandbox it using [vm2](https://github.com/patriksimek/vm2).
-  - Returns an object that controls request parameters.
 - sandbox - Optional `Object`
   - Creates a frozen global context, used for sandboxed setup functions
   - Only applies when using a string setup function